pcrawford05/v0-usc-webapp-design/PROJECT_CONTEXT.md

   After renaming the sync script run `pnpm run content:sync` Ensure GitHub Action secrets are configured
-  I want the embeddings to only be changed as needed
-    There are many UI changes that need to be made.
+  I want the embeddings to only be changed as needed There are many UI changes that need to be made.
-    Need ot watch out for the conversational AI outputting questions at the end
+  Need to watch out for the conversational AI outputting questions at the end